fenago/data-science/lab_guides/Lab_6.md

 ### Scalars

-A scalar variable is a simple number, such as 23.
-Whenever you make use of numbers on their own, they are scalars.
 You assign them to variables, such as in the following expression:

 ```
 temperature = 23
 ```

 If you had to store the temperature for 5 days, you would need to store the values in 5 different values, such as in the following code snippet: